phenixace/phenixace.github.io/_pages/about.md

   - /about.html
 ---

 I am currently a Ph.D. student of the Department of Computing (COMP), The Hong Kong Polytechinic University (funded by HKPFS).
-Before joining the PolyU, I received my Master degree in Information Technology from the University of Melbourne, under the supervision of Dr. Lea Frermann.
+Before joining the PolyU, I received my Master degree of Information Technology from the University of Melbourne, under the supervision of Dr. Lea Frermann.
 In 2021, I got my bachelor degree of Information Security from Shanghai Jiao Tong University.
 I am a self-motivated person and have strong passion for scientific research.
 Currently, my research interest lies in Drug Discovery, Dialogue Systems, and Smart Infrastructure.
 I am always welcoming collaborating from solid partners.

 Research Interest
 ======